counterstrikesharp-panel/css-bans/README.md

 </div>

-PHP Web-based panel for managing bans, mutes, and more on Counter-Strike 2 servers using CounterStrikeSharp and CS2-SimpleAdmin
+Admin web panel for CS2(counter-strike2) for managing bans, mutes, and more on Counter-Strike 2 servers using CounterStrikeSharp

 ![image](https://github.com/counterstrikesharp-panel/css-bans/assets/11420858/ed1dace2-e8f9-4ffe-8a9d-5dcc183b022d)